Castle Bromwich: History

 During World War II, the occupants of Chipperfield Road pulled down an ancient white-washed farm house thinking it would deny German bomber crews a marker to the aerodrome and the adjoining factories.
 The Firs Estate (as it was then known, and including Chipperfield Road, Oakdale Road, Millington Road and Ermington Crescent) were private semi-detached houses that briefly enjoyed the benefit of the farmland and golf links.
 In the late 1950s further development took place.
 The new council housing was built adjacent to Chipperfield Road and as far as the Newport Road.
 The name "Firs Estate" now points to the council estate and the name originated from the fir trees that stood near a large house between Chipperfield Road and Hodge Hill Common.

 The council housing was also extended up what was known locally as "The Golf Links" to meet the Stables, now known as the Comet.

 Castle Bromwich Golf Club (now defunct) was founded in the 1890s.
 The club and course closed at the onset of World War II.

+Governance

+Castle Bromwich was a civil parish within the Meriden Rural District of Warwickshire.
+In the 1920s, half of the original parish was ceded to the expanding City of Birmingham county borough.
+Under the Local Government Act 1972, in 1974 the parish became part of the Metropolitan Borough of Solihull in the newly created West Midlands metropolitan county.
+The parish was subsequently split into two.

+Demographics

+Castle Bromwich had a population of 11,857 according to the 2001 census, falling to 11,217 at the 2011 census.
+The population has remained quite stable since then; the 2017 population estimate was 12,309.